 Smart Casual

-Concept: Panamanian & Spanish experience with an Asian/Indian touch
+Concept: Panamanian & Spanish experience with Asian/Indian flavors

-The Hotel’s premium establishment, 1739 was inside a chapel inside San Xavier University.
+The Hotel’s premium establishment, 1739 was originally inside a chapel inside San Xavier University.
 It stands adjacent to the ruins of the Jesuit Church of the same year.
-The restaurant with its high elaborate ceilings and magnificent calicanto walls captures the nostalgic feel of many moons ago.
-Inside you will find our Wine Cellar with a collection of more than 1,800 bottles of different varieties.
+The restaurant, with its high elaborate ceilings and magnificent calicanto walls, captures the nostalgic feel of many moons ago.
+Inside, you will find our Wine Cellar with a collection of more than 1,800 bottles of different varieties.

 1739 allows guests to feel the sensation of going back in time, through centuries of history and culture to enjoy the simple art of dining accompanied by the finest wines and spirits.
 Appreciate these timeless walls surrounded by characters who have made a difference to the country.
 1739 is not just a restaurant, it is a historical gastronomic experience.